CTC3PO/ml-smart-recipe-rec/README.md

 ## **Project Objective:**
 -  Recommendation System:
-Build an intelligent recipe recommendation system that suggests personalized recipes based on dietary preferences, health goals, available ingredients, and cooking methods using the MM-Food-100K dataset.
+ Build an end-to-end machine learning pipeline that transforms raw recipe data into personalized, intelligent food recommendations supporting diverse dietary needs and health goals.
+Data is from the MM-Food-100K dataset.
 - Recipe Classifiers: Analyze visual features learned from thousands of food images and uses deep learning to distinguish cuisine-specific visual characteristics